camshepherd/The-Terrible-Dungeon-of-the-Evil-Malius-Hux/README.md

 Created along with .... over three weeks for the third and final sprint of the game development module in April/May 2019.

 This is a short run with a randomly-generated dungeon and static pre-made boss rooms in the dungeon.
+Best played on a wide-screen 16:9/16:10 monitor, the scaling has a tendency not to work too well with ultra-wides.

+Created with Unity 2019.1.0f2